wellcomecollection/platform/docs/architecture.md

 ![](ingest_architecture.png)

-We have a number of data sources (initially just Calm, but we'll add others).
+We have a number of data sources (initially just Calm and Miro but we'll add others).
 An adapter ingests all the records into a per-source DynamoDB table, treating Dynamo as a mirror of the original source.

 A transformer runs on the other side of each Dynamo table, and parses out the fields we want to expose on Elasticsearch.
 These parsed records are sent to per-source SNS topics, which are in turn coalesced into a single SQS queue.

+The id_minter:
+* reads each item from the SQS queue,
+* checks into a dynamoDB table if the item already has an internal id,
+    * if it doesn't, generates an id and saves it into the table
+* sends the original item with the internal id into a SNS topic

-A worker pulls entries from the queue into the Elasticsearch index, which is then queried by our API.
+A SQS queue is subsribed to the SNS topic.
+An ingester pulls entries from the queue into the Elasticsearch index, which is then queried by our API.